rajatsingla/JSON-table-editor/README.md

 ## Features
 It is **not** meant to be a viewer for large spreadsheet data.

-It is intended to maintain HTML tables and save JSON data which you can use anywhere.
+It is intended to maintain tablular data and save JSON data which you can use anywhere.

 You can -
 1. Edit content of each cell.
 2. Attach formatting to each cell like bold, right align, Italic etc.
-3. Initialize with JSON table data.
+3. Initialize with JSON data.
 4. Subscribe to content change callback.
 5. Keyboard shortcuts up, down, left, right keys, tab, reverse tab.